p2ktv/livecord/README.md

 ### How do I run it?

-This is a bot you can add via a link.
+This is a bot you can't add via a link.
 If you want to use it, you have to host your own instance.
 Here's a quick guide on how to do so:

 1: **Install Python 3.5+**